nextcloud/documentation/admin_manual/configuration/configuration_custom_clients.rst

 ===========================

-If you want to access your ownCloud, you can choose between the standard Web-GUI and different client sync applications.
-Download links which point to these applications are shown at the top of the personal menu.
-The following sync applications are currently available out of the box:
+If you want to access your ownCloud, you can choose between the standard Web-GUI and various client synchronization applications.

+.. note:: Download links that point to these applications are shown at the top of the Personal Settings Menu.

+The following sync applications are currently available by default:

 * Desktop sync clients for Windows, MAC and Linux OS
 * Mobile sync client for Android devices